MokeyCodes/minecraft-biome-classifier/README.md

 ## 🙌 Acknowledgements
-Originally inspired by the Blockography AI Hackathon.
+Done during the Blockography AI Hackathon hosted by ACM AI at University of California, San Diego.